CozmixV1/Prospecting-autofarm/README.md

 ---**how to use**

+-download the AHK script file in the github

+-run the script

 -go to one of the beaches

--stand a bit away from the edge of the beach and hold out your pan
+-stand a bit away from the edge of the water and hold out your pan

 -press F6 to run the script